 Aaron, knowing what was coming, dropped to the floor and covered his eyes.
 A second later, the air lit up with magic.
 An immediate smell—something akin to charred meat—hung in the air before the wind thankfully carried it away.
 Aaron lifted his face from his arm, witnessing the agony written on the man’s face before he turned to face Master Rion.

 “Who sent you?”
 Master Rion stood with his staff in one hand and the index finger of his other pointed directly at the cutthroat.

 The assassin’s answer was a flung knife.
 But it was a clumsy throw, hampered by the damage inflicted upon him.
 Master Rion easily knocked it aside with a flick of his staff before answering with another attack of his own.
 Tapping again into the energy of his ka, his spirit, the sorcerer charged the air between himself and the cutthroat with an electrical-like force that slammed into the man, knocking him into the stone of the battlements so that Aaron had to scurry away lest he become entangled with him.
 No amount of wind could disguise the smell now.

 “Who sent you?”
 Master Rion demanded again.

 In response, the man, who was a smoking ruin now, lurched toward Aaron.
-Another concealed knife appeared in a hand that shook so badly it looked as if he might let go of the weapon at any moment.
+Another concealed knife appeared in a hand that shook so badly it looked as if he might drop the weapon at any moment.
 Master Rion blasted him a third time.
-The force of the energy surge pushed the assassin between two of the merlons and, from there, right over the roof's edge.
+The force of the energy surge pushed the assassin between two of the merlons and, from there, right over the roof’s edge.
 The man’s death plunge was a silent one, for Aaron heard neither scream nor curse.